GDurgaGowri/Event_Management_System/README.md

 ## Overview

 The **University Event Management System** is a comprehensive application designed to manage university events efficiently.
-It provides functionalities for creating, updating, and deleting events, as well as managing locations and organizers.
+It provides functionalities for creating, updating, and deleting events and registrations, as well as managing locations, organizers, Feedback and users.
 The system leverages modern technologies and frameworks to ensure a scalable, secure, and user-friendly experience.

 ## Features

-- **CRUD Operations:** Perform create, read, update, and delete operations on Events, Organizers, and Locations.
+- **CRUD Operations:** Perform create, read, update, and delete operations on Events, Registrations, Users, Organizers, Locations and feedback.
 - **GraphQL API:** Flexible querying and mutation capabilities using GraphQL.
 - **REST API:** Standard RESTful endpoints for integration.
 - **Spring Security:** Secure API access with role-based authorization.